History

 Early Settlements (1600-1850)

 The Great Neck peninsula was first settled by Native Americans who supported themselves through hunting, farming and fishing.
 They lived along the shorelines and established trading relationships with Dutch and English explorers.
-When the European visitors colonized the peninsula they brought African slaves in order to clear and farm the land.
+When the European visitors colonized the peninsula, they brought African slaves in order to clear and farm the land.
 In 1799 New York State abolished slavery, stipulating that all slaves had to be free by 1827.

 Getting Connected